Health and disability review

 We collaborated with a range of organisations involved in medical education and training through an expert steering group, chaired by Professor Bill Reid, Postgraduate Dean for South East Scotland.
 We are also reaching out to a wider reference community of individuals and organisations.

 We held nine roundtable events from September–December 2017, where we heard the views of medical students, doctors, and educators about the support for learners who are disabled or have long-term health conditions.
-Read about the themes coming out from the roundtable discussions (also available as slides).
+Summary of the roundtable discussions and slides of the roundtable discussion).

 We also commissioned research with medical school staff, postgraduate education providers and medical students to understand more about the unmet needs in this area.
-You can read more about the key findings in the research report.
+The key findings are available in the 'Identifying unmet needs from the Gateways to the Professions guidance' research report.

 If you want to be involved in our work programme,